danielgreenberger/RaceCar/RosIntegration/README.md

 ```

+These are the .

-These are the Cmake configurations for RaceCar.
+**Note:** The lines above correspond to the Cmake configurations for RaceCar, and need to be updated whenever the racecar
+cmake is changed (i.e new file added/deleted).

 ##### Step 4: Copy all source files